pip-services/pip-services-docs/content/en/node/commons/refer/_index.md

 #### [IReferences](ireferences)
 Interface for a map that holds component references and passes them to components to establish dependencies with each other.
-Together with [IReferenceable](ireferenceable) and [IUnreferenceable](iunreferenceable) interfaces it implements a Locator pattern that is used by PipServices toolkit for Inversion of Control to assign external dependencies to components.
+Together with the [IReferenceable](ireferenceable) and [IUnreferenceable](iunreferenceable) interfaces, it implements a Locator pattern that is used by the PipServices toolkit for Inversion of Control to assign external dependencies to components.

 #### [IUnreferenceable](iunreferenceable)